 Ms. Meyer resides in St. Charles, MO with her husband and daughter.

-Charlie Moore is an IT Sr. Director at Express Scripts, for whom he has worked the past 11 years.
-He has led both Infrastructure and Application teams, with particular focus on project, availability, incident, problem, change, and systems performance management.
-Most recently, Charlie has been assigned the lead role over the upcoming Medco/ESI infrastructure integration.
-Charlie received his bachelor’s degree in Economics from Central Methodist College in 1995, and graduated from the Express Scripts / UMSL PMBA cohort program in August of 2011.
+Charlie Moore is an IT Sr. Director at Express Scripts, for whom he has worked since September 2000.
+He leads the Infrastructure Architecture team within the office of the CTO, with particular focus on systems integration, Information Lifecycle Management, and IT Service Management.
+Charlie received his bachelor’s degree in Economics from Central Methodist University in 1995, and his MBA from UMSL in 2011.

 Joseph Parker is Vice President, Customer Operations Services for MasterCard Technologies, a global business unit for MasterCard Worldwide in St. Louis, Missouri.
 In this role, Mr. Parker defines global support strategies and leads the Emerging Products support teams in seven countries.
 Members of his organization provide first and second level operational support and implement system processing changes for MasterCard customers.